 Our friend Alex Berger of Virtual Wayfarer is going to hate me for including this but I have to.
 Alex lives in Copenhagen and if you want to learn more about Copenhagen, Denmark and other travel adventures check out his blog.
 He is frustrated with the mass of people visiting The Little Mermaid and we agree, it is very underwhelming.

 However, it is the most visited attraction in all of Copenhagen and we always say, you can't go to a place without seeing it's most famous display.
-Hans Christian Anderson was the pride of Denmark and this is his tribute.
+Hans Christian Andersen was the pride of Denmark and this is his tribute.
 It's a small statue of a mermaid depicting his story “The Little Mermaid”.

 This story isn't your Walt Disney version, The Little Mermaid has a tragic ending.

 But our ending in Copenhagen wasn't tragic.
 We loved our time in the city and will definitely go back.
 There are so many museums to explore, there's Kronb0rg Castle where many of our fellow Go Ahead passengers visited on a day trip and told us is was fantastic.
 And don't forget the Carlsberg Brewery.
 We do love visiting a Brewery.
-So what's your favourite thing to do in Copenhagen?
+So what's your favourite thing to visit in Copenhagen?
 We'd love to hear so we can plan our next trip back to Denmark!